Christine Phan

 • Look and feel (font style / color)

-Competitive Analysis Icon Competitive Analysis
+Competitive Analysis Icon Competitive & Feature Analysis

 Looking across other design systems helped to understand the need and function that Text Area was fulfilling in other organizations.
 There were four topics of interest: Its attributes, composition and two behaviors: